-No crappy ads,
+No crappy ads, no ad blockers

 Ad blockers have done something right that the ad industry has to learn from: putting the end-user first.